UniversalAptronym/Locus-Server/Troubleshooting/Nextcloud_Troubleshooting.md

 Go to Root/DATA/AppData/config/nginx/site-confs/default.conf.

 Find the setting "client_max_body_size [...];". [...] will likely be 512M.
 Change it to a higher value.
 I use 25G.

+### __Problems After Restarting The Pi__

+If you see this after restarting your Pi:
+`Internal Server Error
+The server encountered an internal error and was unable to complete your request.
+Please contact the server administrator if this error reappears multiple times, please include the technical details below in your report.
+More details can be found in the server log.` Nextcloud may needed to be restarted manually.